roozbehk/til/windows/MDT/Rules/readme.md

-Now that the MDT Build Lab deployment share (the share used to create the reference images) has been configured, it is time to explain the various settings used in the Bootstrap.ini and CustomSettings.ini files.

 The Bootstrap.ini and CustomSettings.ini files work together.
 The Bootstrap.ini file is always present on the boot image and is read first.
 The basic purpose for Bootstrap.ini is to provide just enough information for MDT to find the CustomSettings.ini.

 The CustomSettings.ini file is normally stored on the server, in the Deployment share\Control folder, but also can be stored on the media (when using offline media).